 3. User Interface / Ease of Use

 But the customize section of the paid themes is different.
-There will be too many features and buttons that would easily overwhelm you especially if all of this new to you.
+Too many features and buttons will quickly overwhelm you, especially if all of this is new to you.

-So, it’s always better to go with a premium Shopify theme for which you can get access to the tutorials whether from the seller himself or from the affiliates and/or reviewers.
+So, it’s always better to go with a premium Shopify theme for which you can access the tutorials – either from the seller himself or from the affiliates and/or reviewers.

 4. Features & Apps

 One good point about Shopify, in general, is that it has lots of free and paid apps in its app store.
 And you could install as many apps in your Shopify store as you want to add almost all the features to a free theme that a paid theme would have.